teachingaway/teachingaway.github.io/pages/design-patent-for-user-interface.md

 **Classification**.
 The Patent Office classifies patents by technology-type in a wonky, multi-tier taxonomy.
 UI design patents tend to fall within USPTO class [D14/486](http://www.uspto.gov/web/patents/classification/uspcd14/defsd14.htm#CD14S485000).
 Under the US patent classification system, D14/486 is defined to include:

-* **D14**: Recording, Communication or Information Retrieval Equipment
+* *D14*: Recording, Communication or Information Retrieval Equipment

-    * **D14/485 Generated Image**: Design for electronically produced symbol for computer that may be viewed on a computer screen.
+    * *D14/485 Generated Image*: Design for electronically produced symbol for computer that may be viewed on a computer screen.

-        * **D14/486 Drop down menu or full screen menu type**: Design for image that fills the entire display area of a computer screen or within a strictly defined area therein.
+        * *D14/486 Drop down menu or full screen menu type*: Design for image that fills the entire display area of a computer screen or within a strictly defined area therein.

 ## UI Layouts

 <img src="/images/design-patent/xerox-button-bar-ui-design-patent-1988.png" class="translucent">

 Design patents for UI layouts are among the more interesting and important type of UI design patents.
-A clunky UI makes selecting files, navigating menus and launching applications a frustrating chore.
+A clunky UI will make selecting files, navigating menus and launching applications into a frustrating chore.
 But innovative techniques, especially for tablet devices, can make these tasks easier.

 Adobe patented the layout of its iOS file selection system in [D’628](http://www.google.com/patents/USD691628).
 Note the use of dashed lines to depict the tablet: